-SECT PART ION B 20 - Developme or Rail Nois SECTION PART 23 I C .7 - General Acoustic Privacy Dbjectives Con trols To ensure high standards of acoustic privacy for occupants and neighbours of the development.
-To ensure that mixed use development is designed and constructed to minimise the impact of external noise and facilitate comfortable living conditions for residents/ 1 planning, constr acoustic standa within buildings, ruction and mate rds in relation to , including AS21 erials in ac noise trar 07-2000: A he impact of noise throu cordance with the releva nsmission between and Acoustics- Recommende building interiors.
-2 In addition to specific noise sources such as traffic or rail lines, proposed developments are to consider: the specific nature of the premises, (eg. pub, restaurant, hairdressers, laundromat; supermarket) and any associated outdoor areas; occupants. ii) the proposed hours of operation; To ensure that development within mixed use zones incorporates measures to protect the amenity of existing iii) the late night operation of equipment (such as coolrooms and generators) and services within premises (such as drycleaners cafes, restaurants, entertainment facilities, etc); iv) any tonal, low frequency, impulsive, or intermittent noise resulti from the development; residents. v) the existing hours of operati on of surro ounding business uses; To minimise noise impacts vi) the size and l patron capacity of the pre emises; of late night operation of mechanical equipment on nearby or adjoining residents.
-To avoid a concentration of high noise generating premises within close proximity to residential uses. vii) the cumulative impact of the premises on the mix, diversity and possible concentration of late night uses in the locality.
-3 The maximum internal LAeq 15 minute noise levels of any development is not to exceed the noise levels as set out in Figure 8C.15-1. qualified acoustic consultant to asse bise attenuation m ess complia t be undertaken by a suitabl nce with the above criteria. e to be included in this repor Amen ity Criteri a Reccommend ed LAeq N loise Level, dB(A) Time of day 1 Maximum nois -Windows ope Maximum noise level -Windows closed Day 60 50 Evening 50 40 Night 45 35 ay': From 7:00am to 6:00pm Monday to Saturday; or 8:00am to 6:00pm Sundays and public holidays
+- Buildings are to be designed to minimise the impact of noise through planning, construction and materials in accordance with the relevant acoustic standards in relation to noise transmission between and within buildings, including AS2107-2000: Acoustics- Recommended design sound levels and reverberation for building interiors. - 2 In addition to specific noise sources such as traffic or rail lines, proposed developments are to consider: - the specific nature of the premises, (eg. pub, restaurant, hairdressers, laundromat; supermarket) and any associated outdoor areas: - ii) the proposed hours of operation; - iii) the late night operation of equipment (such as coolrooms and generators) and services within premises (such as drycleaners, cafes, restaurants, entertainment facilities, etc); - iv) any tonal, low frequency, impulsive, or intermittent noise resulting from the development; - v) the existing hours of operation of surrounding business uses; - vi) the size and patron capacity of the premises; - vii) the cumulative impact of the premises on the mix, diversity and possible concentration of late night uses in the locality. - The maximum internal LAeq 15 minute noise levels of any development is not to exceed the noise levels as set out in Figure 8C.15-1.

+Note: Council requires an acoustic assessment be undertaken by a suitably qualified acoustic consultant to assess compliance with the above criteria.
+Recommended noise attenuation measures are to be included in this report where applicable.

+Amenity Criteria

+Reccommended LAeq Noise Level, dB(A)

+Time of day 1 Maximum noise level -Windows open Maximum noise level -Windows closed

+Day 60 50

+Evening 50 40

+Night 45 35